catseye/ellsync/README.md

 ### `rename` command

-Sometimes you want to rename a subdirectory somewhere under one of the backup streams.
-It's completely fine to do this, but the next time it is synced, rsync will treat it as the old subdirectory being deleted, and a new subdirectory being created.
-If there are a large number of files in the subdirectory, this delete-create sync can take a long time.
+Sometimes you want to rename a subdirectory somewhere under the canonical of one of the streams.
+It's completely fine to do this, but the next time it is synced, rsync will treat it, in the cache, as the old subdirectory being deleted and a new subdirectory being created.
+If there are a large number of files in the subdirectory, this delete-and-create sync can take a long time.
 It's also not obvious from rsync's logging output that everything being deleted is also being created somewhere else.

 To ease this situation, ellsync has a `rename` command that works like so: